 History, tourist information, and nearby accommodation

-The major rooms of Mount Stewart include the stupendous Marble Hall.
+The major rooms of Mount Stuart include the stupendous Marble Hall.
 This extraordinary chamber rises 80 feet to a domed ceiling, where glittering stones map the stars in the heavens.
 Stained glass windows around the dome depict astrological signs.
 The hall was designed to impress, and to convey a sense of mystery and mysticism.

 High above, the vaulted ceiling glitters with stars.
 The 3rd Marquess's fascination with astrology is encountered once again in the Horoscope Room, which served his sitting room.
 Here, the ceiling is painted with astrological symbols depicting the position of the planets at the moment of his birth.

 Further noteworthy rooms on view include the Purple Library, Lady Bute's Room, the Drawing Room, and the Marble Chapel, which we've already mentioned.
-Taken as a whole, the interior of Mount Stewart is an enormously satisfying place to visit, an extraordinary testament to one man's unique vision.
+Taken as a whole, the interior of Mount Stuart is an enormously satisfying place to visit, an extraordinary testament to one man's unique vision.

 About Mount Stuart